10 Killer Kettlebell Exercises

 When the kettlebell has cleared the head we again dip at the knee and effectively drop or fall underneath the bell locking the arm out as we do so.
 At this point the kettlebell should be stationary, your arm straight and knees partially bent.

 Now stand up.
-Congratulations!
-You have completed the first phase of the jerk.
+This marks the completion of the first phase of the jerk.

 Dos